phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 Similarly, our perception of the nature of the relationship between property owners and tenants has also shifted.

-Under common law, which treated residential leases much like a commercial lease, a landlord was under no statutory requirement to maintain the premises or conduct any repairs &mdash; nor were there any limits on their power to evict or even seize the property of tenants.
-Landlords possess such a disparity of bargaining power that by 1968 it became clear that tenants did not have a tangible freedom of contract.[^hulchanksi-tenant-rights]
+Under common law, which concerned itself with a leaseholder's (agricultural) relationship to the land, a landlord was under no statutory requirement to maintain the premises or conduct any repairs &mdash; nor were there any limits on their power to evict or even seize the property of tenants.
+A review of the applicable laws in 1968 found that landlords possessed such a disparity of bargaining power that tenants did not have a freedom of contract in any real sense.[^hulchanksi-tenant-rights]

-Only gradually did the law catch up with society's changing views of what is fair and reasonable.
-Ontario adopted its first residential protection laws in 1970, while the notion that tenants deserve security of tenure was added by 1975.[^hulchanksi-tenant-rights] Today, landlords are seen as responsible for providing safe and livable accomodations, and that tenants should be protected from arbitrary evictions.
+It became clear that tenants deserved protection for a variety of ethical, legal and economic reasons, and that applying old-school land law principles to the modern urban apartment rental was totally unsuitable.
+Gradually the law caught up: Ontario adopted its first residential protection laws in 1970, while the notion that tenants deserve security of tenure was added by 1975.
+Today, landlords are seen as responsible for providing safe and livable accomodations, and that tenants should be protected from arbitrary evictions.[^yee-1989]

-Typically, this is framed as a conflict of self-interests between landlords and tenants.
+Typically, this is framed as a conflict of self-interests between landlords and tenants; tenants suffer disproportionate costs when forced to move, and benefit from stability.
 But security of tenure doesn't just benefit individual tenants.
 The stability provided by security of tenure is the stuff from which well functioning communities are made of, and in that view, security of tenure is a public good.

 <!--This is to say: what, exactly, should be the goal of our housing system? and, consequently, what kind of living conditions do we want people to enjoy?